 Foreigners remain entitled to these reception conditions, at a minimum, as long as they have the status of an asylum seeker.
 After a rejection, asylum seekers usually retain their status for the duration of the appeal proceedings.
-If the asylum application has been rejected as “manifestly unfounded” or “inadmissible”, however, and their request for suspensive effect is rejected, asylum seekers will lose their status and instead be issued a temporary suspension of deportation, also known as “tolerated stay” (Duldung).
+If the asylum application has been rejected as “manifestly unfounded” or “inadmissible”, however, and their request for suspensive effect is rejected, asylum seekers will lose their status and will instead be issued a temporary suspension of removal, also known as “tolerated stay” (Duldung).
 In spite of its title, the Asylum Seekers’ Benefits Act does not only apply to asylum seekers, but also to people with a Duldung and even to certain groups of people who have been granted a temporary residence permit.

 Assessment of resources